 - Thesis markers may look more favourably on work that has already been peer-reviewed and published

-- Your name becomes visible in the academic community
+- Your name becomes visible and marks your territory in the academic community

 - Looks impressive on your CV when applying for academic/research positions and grants